 It’s long been theorized that the arrangement of the pyramids is a deliberate reflection of Orion’s belt.
 Independent researchers such as Andrew Collins, on the other hand, suggest that the pyramids’ arrangement represents not Orion, but Cygnus.
 If true, the star at the ‘tail’ of Cygnus, Albireo, aligns perfectly with Gebel Ghibli.

-Astronomical alignments or not, it’s likely that the ancients who originally planned out the site would’ve stood here repeatedly to survey construction.
-And it’s from Gebel Ghibli that you can also get a clear view of the next item on this list, the Central Field.
+Whether or not Gebel Ghibli held any symbolic meaning, the ancients who planned out the Giza plateau surely would’ve stood up here to survey construction.
+And it’s from Gebel Ghibli that you can get a clear view of the next item on this list, the Central Field.

 The Central Field

 South of Khafre’s causeway is a large field of tombs and mastabas that’s quite similar to the Eastern and Western Cemeteries.
 Accordingly, the area is also sometimes referred to as the Southern Cemetery.